yochaigal/newschoolrevolution/_posts/2021-05-18-pbta-vs-osr.md

 <br>

-Let's start from the top.
+A few of of these principles are quite aligned (Being and end with the fiction, think dangerous) but some really are in conflict!

-## Rulings Over Rules
+### Rulings Over Rules
 This is a tricky one.
 PbtA is very much designed to "collapse" gracefully.
 That's great for making "rulings" at the table.
-However, _many_ of the rules are are necessary to enforce the genre model, which in play leads to a culture of _not_ making rules.
+However, _many_ of the rules, principles and Moves are are necessary to enforce the genre model, which in play leads to a culture of _not_ making rules.
 The Moves and Triggers are the scaffold of play, and the GM is rarely encouraged to forget them.
-New moves can be created, but those are also contained within the same framework.
+New Moves can be created, but those are also contained within the same framework.

-## Divest Yourself of Their Fate
+### Divest Yourself of Their Fate
 This is a doozy.
-In Dungeon World, you are instructed to "Be a fan of the characters" and "Address the characters, not the players", both of which yield a gameplay experience that reinforces a core PbtA trope: the character's story is the most important thing.
-The Dungeon World rules themselves reinforce this again; moves like "Last Breath" make it pretty hard to kill a PC (or TPK for that matter).
+In Dungeon World, you are instructed to "Be a fan of the characters" and "Address the characters, not the players", both of which yield a gameplay experience that reinforces a core Dungeon World trope: the character's story is the most important thing.
+The core rules themselves reinforce this again; Moves like "Last Breath" make it pretty hard to kill a PC (or TPK for that matter).
 And 24 HP for a Fighter at Level 1 is pretty crazy!

-## Player Ingenuity Over Character Ability
+### Player Ingenuity Over Character Ability
 This is an example where OSR games directly contradict basic PbtA conventions, particularly in Dungeon World.
 In most OSR games, Wisdom is a stat, and perception checks still exist.
 Recent bleeding-edge OSR games (like Into The Odd) totally eschew this concept, which I'm a huge fan of!
 However, even in games that use Wisdom as a perception mechanic, the information fed to the players about what their characters can perceive is not based on dice rolls.
 OSR games tend to provide clues to puzzles, traps and mysterious in a way that encourages player engagement, not a reliance on the PC's perception stats.
 The same goes for knowledge/lore rolls.
-OSR games prefer Luck?
-Die of Fate rolls and similar methods for determining what a PC "knows."
+OSR games prefer Luck rolls or GM fiat for determining what a PC knows (or doesn't).

-In Dungeon World, Discern Realities depends entirely on the PC's Wisdom stat (much like in some OSR games).
-However, the success of the roll determines the FACTS THE PLAYER WILL LEARN.
+In Dungeon World, the Move _Discern Realities_ depends entirely on the PC's Wisdom stat.
+The success of the roll determines the facts the player learns.
+See below:

-Things like:
+_When you closely study a situation or person, roll+WIS._
+- On a 10+, ask the GM 3 questions from the list below.
+- On a 7–9, ask 1.
+Either way, take +1 forward when acting on the answers.
 - What happened here recently?
 - What is about to happen?
 - What should I be on the lookout for?